sony/nmos-cpp/README.md

 Recent activity on the project (newest first):

+- Refactored the CMake build to make it easier to use nmos-cpp from another project, demonstrated by [Sandbox/my-nmos-node](Sandbox/my-nmos-node)
 - Added support for BCP-004-01 Receiver Capabilities
 - Switched CI testing to run the nmos-cpp applications and the AMWA NMOS Testing Tool with secure communication (TLS) enabled, as per BCP-003-01
 - Added support for the IS-08 Channel Mapping API